MadBomber/sqa/README.md

 ## This is a Work in Progress

-I'm making use of lots of gems which are not part of the gemspec at this time.
+I'm making use of lots of gems which may not be part of the gemspec at this time.
 I will be adding them as they make the final cut as to fitness for the intended function.
-To see the current gems I'm using, or intend to use, see the main `sqa.rb` file's require statements.
+Some gems are configurable.
+For example the default for the plotting library is `gruff`.
+There are several available that the `daru` gem can use.

 ## Installation